Article

 An engulfing pattern works by showing failed continuation.
 The market begins the second candle in the direction of the old move, but the opposite side takes control before the close and overturns the prior session’s real body.

-In a bullish engulfing pattern, sellers press the market lower early, then buyers reverse the session and close above the prior candle’s open.
+In a bullish engulfing candlestick pattern, sellers press the market lower early, then buyers reverse the session and close above the prior candle’s open.
 In a bearish engulfing pattern, buyers push higher first, then sellers reverse the session and close below the prior candle’s open.

 What Are the Types of Engulfing Candlestick Patterns?